Overland flow

 Overland flow water that is contaminated with chemicals used in agriculture needs to be captured to prevent harm to streams and rivers.

-However, capturing more than what is needed to prevent harm can impact on other water users and environmental needs.
+The appropriate management of contaminated agricultural runoff is important to prevent harm to streams and rivers, however, capturing more than what is needed can impact on other water users and environmental needs.

-Check your water plan for guidance on taking overland flow, or contact your local business centre for advice.
+Check your water plan for guidance on taking overland flow or contaminated agricultural runoff, or contact your local business centre for advice.

 Existing works for taking overland flow